PoC Guide: Getting Started with Citrix Virtual Apps and Desktop Service

 - Review the components and click Install

-- If you want to collect diagnostic information click Connect, otherwise uncheck and click Next
+- If you want to collect diagnostic information click Connect, otherwise clear and click Next

 - Type in your Citrix Cloud credentials and click Ok